9 Best Places to Visit in Eastern Canada in 2020

 There are also several islands with Grand Manan Island the largest of the Fundy Islands in the Bay of Fundy.
 Whale and bird watching, camping and kayaking are popular activities for tourists.

 Quebec is the capital city of the Canadian province of Quebec.
 Discover European charm, romantic ambiance, exquisite cuisine, cobblestone streets and charming hotels.

-Québec City has a number of historic sites, art galleries and museums, include the National Assembly of Quebec, the National Museum of Fine Arts of Quebec, Citadelle of Quebec and the Musée de la civilisation.
+Québec City has a number of historic sites, art galleries and museums, include the National Assembly of Quebec, the National Museum of Fine Arts of Quebec, the Citadelle of Quebec and the Musée de la civilization.

 Quebec City’s main sight is the Old Town.
 Old Québec is a UNESCO World Heritage treasure and one of only two cities in North America besides Campeche in Mexico with its original city walls.

 Quebec City is known for its Winter Carnival, its summer music festival and its Saint-Jean-Baptiste Day celebrations.
 Outside the city, you’ll find other tourist attractions include Montmorency Falls, the Mont-Sainte-Anne ski resort, the Basilica of Sainte-Anne-de-Beaupré, and the Ice Hotel.

 Kingston is a city in Eastern Ontario, Canada, located on the eastern end of Lake Ontario, where the lake flows into the St. Lawrence River.
 There is a lot to do and see in Kingston including the Thousand Islands, which is a tourist region nearby to the east, Rideau Canal National Historic Site of Canada – a UNESCO world heritage site, the oldest continually running market in Canada – Kingston Public Market.